You can find additional help in our glossary.

 Once an application if fully complete, it is expected that the review process will take four to six weeks.
 This projected timeline may be impacted during periods of increased application volume.

 How long will the CORES certification last?

 The CORES certification lasts five years.
-After five years, the organization must re-apply by updating its initial certification application.
+After five years, the organization must apply to be re-certified.
+Additional information can be found here.

 Are there any minimum requirements to be eligible for CORES certification?